amisepa/reference_infinity/README.md

 # reref_infinity()
-This EEGLAB plugin allows re-referening EEG data (continuous or epoched) to infinity using the reference electrode standardization technique (REST).
+This EEGLAB plugin allows re-referencing EEG data (continuous or epoched) to infinity using the reference electrode standardization technique (REST).
 Because the REST plugin developed by Dong et al. (2017) can only be used with the GUI, it cannot be automated to process files automatically.
-This plugin allows using the REST method via command line, using the default parameters and 3-concentric sphere head model.
+This plugin allows using the REST method via the command line, using the default parameters and 3-concentric sphere head model.
-By default, the leadfield matrix is calculated from the electrodes cartesian coordinates.
+By default, the leadfield matrix is calculated from the electrodes' cartesian coordinates.
 Users can input a different leadfield matrix or dipoles file, if needed.
 The method works for both continuous and epoched data (epoched data are converted back to continuous for referencing and then converted back to epoched).

 Please cite these references when using this code: